 Some people have made this kinyan in heartwarming ways, like a girls' class that collectively bought a plot or wives who bought their husband a plot as a surprise gift.

-Note: I was not offered nor did I receive ANY compensation, financial or otherwise, for posting this article and directing attention to their beautiful initiative.
-I'm posting this out of my own research and personal belief alone.
+UPDATE: I was originally not offered nor did I receive ANY compensation, financial or otherwise, for posting this article and directing attention to their beautiful initiative.
+I initially posted this out of my own research and personal belief alone.

 Kinyan Eretz Yisrael